Skylake-dev/Notes/Machine Learning/Machine Learning.md

 This function can be used to do model selection by minimizing it, choose the `H` that minimize the upper bound to the true error (Structural Risk Minimization).

 ## Kernel methods
-Dual version of parametric methods, the work in the sample space instead of the feature space This are called *memory based methods* because the training data is used in prediction, making them fast to learn but slow to predict (because of this they are not suitable for real time application).
+Dual version of parametric methods, the work in the sample space instead of the feature space.
+These are called *memory based methods* because the training data is used in prediction, making them fast to learn but slow in prediction (because of this they are not suitable for real time application).
 The equivalent of finding good feature is finding the correct similarity function between the data.

 Goal:
-capture non linear relationships in the data by mapping the input to a bigger feature space bu avoid to actually compute it.
+capture non linear relationships in the data by mapping the input to a bigger feature space but avoid to actually compute it.

 Kernel methods are ideal if we want to work in a large feature space (even number of features > number of samples) because they allow to avoid computing those explicitly.